BJUTRec/CITE/README.md

 But different loss functions may have impact on different datasets w.r.t recommendation performance

-3) Please use pretrained user/item embeddings to obtain better recommendation performance as parameters subsection in the paper mentioned.
+3) Please use pretrained user/item embeddings to obtain better recommendation performance mentioned in parameters subsection of the paper.
    Other expermental details please refer to parameters subsection in the paper.